af83/rest-mongo/README.md

 The schema describes a document.
 It can have references or list of references to other documents.
+You can also associate methods to objects in the schema.
+ Here, we will have the **sayHello** method available on Person objects.

 ### Get a unit of work (we call it 'R'):
 <pre><code>